YukiSahashi/slowmotion_echocardiography/README.md

 Usage
 -----
-# Training

-# Evaluation
-## Pretrained model
-You can download the pretrained model trained on our echocardiography dataset

 ## Video Converter

 You can convert any echocardiography video to a slomo or high fps video using [video_to_slomo.py](video_to_slomo.py).
 Use the command